onefoursix/docker-sdc-hdi-ubuntu/README.md

 #### HortonWorks Repo List

-Copy the file `/etc/apt/sources.list.d/HDP.list` from one of the target HDInsights Cluster's nodes to this project's `resources/etc.apt.sources.list` directory
+Copy the file `/etc/apt/sources.list.d/HDP.list` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.apt.sources.list` directory

 #### HDInsights Common Certs and Scripts

 In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file `core-site.xml`, the HDInsights Cluster certs and `decrypt.sh` script be copied to this project.
-An alternative would be to replace the encrypted Storage Account keys in `core-site.xml` and to replace them with plain-text keys and to also remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
-I prefer leaving the encrypted keys in place
+An alternative would be to replace the encrypted Storage Account keys in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
+I prefer leaving the encrypted keys in place to avoid having plain-text keys lying around

-Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the target HDInsights Cluster's nodes to this project's `resources/hdinsight-common` directory
+Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the nodes on the target HDInsights Cluster to this project's `resources/hdinsight-common` directory

 #### HDInsights Hadoop Config Files

-Copy the directories `/etc/hadoop/conf` from one of the target HDInsights Cluster's nodes to this project's `resources/etc.hadoop.conf` directory
+Copy the directories `/etc/hadoop/conf` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.hadoop.conf` directory

 #### HDInsights Hive Config Files

-Copy the directories `/etc/hive/conf` from one of the target HDInsights Cluster's nodes to this project's `resources/etc.hive.conf` directory
+Copy the directories `/etc/hive/conf` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.hive.conf` directory

-## Configuration
+## Environment Variables

 Set the SDC Version: